Television in Norway

 Television in Norway was introduced in 1954, but the first television program was only shown in 1958, and regular broadcasts did not start until 1960.
 Like Denmark, Norway had only one television channel until the 1980s.
 Some 40% of the population have cable TV, and 30% have satellite TV.
 Another 30% have terrestrial television only.

 In Norway, all advertising containing political messages and advertising aimed at children are prohibited.
 Channels such as TV3 are allowed to broadcast commercial breaks, as these channels are being broadcast via satellite from the United Kingdom.

-Non-Norwegian television programs (as well as portions of Norwegian shows with foreign language dialogue), except for children's programs, are subtitled, not dubbed.
+Non-Norwegian television programs (as well as portions of Norwegian shows with foreign language dialogue) are subtitled, while for children's programs, are dubbed.

 Analogue terrestrial television

 The first television channel in Norway, NRK1 was started officially in 1960 (then under the name NRK).
 NRK had made television programs since 1953.
 A second television channel, TV 2 was started in 1992.
 NRK started a second television channel, NRK2 in 1996.
 NRK1 goes out to 99,8% of all households, while TV2 has a 92% coverage and NRK2 and NRK3/NRK Super has 80% coverage.
 There are today 24 local television channels in the country, all terrestrially transmitted.
 The first local channel, TVBudstikka was started in 1986.
 Many of them cooperate with TVNorge, so that TVNorge use their transmitters when they are not broadcasting any programs.